 Simply defined, rodents are small animals that gnaw on our food, garden crops, and even property, mostly using their front incisor teeth located in the upper and lower jaws.

-In other words, they will eat anything they come across that seems edible to them, even your clothes!
+In other words, they will eat anything that seems edible to them, even your clothes!

 The most common rodents that cause havoc in households include rats, mice, and rarely squirrels.

-On the other hand, the word pest is a broader term used to refer to insects, arachnids, and other tiny animals or bugs that often cause nuisance, pain, and disturbance in plants, humans, and other animals.
+On the other hand, the word pest is a broader term for insects, arachnids, and other tiny animals or bugs that often cause nuisance, pain, and disturbance in plants, humans, and other animals.

 Most of them are destructive to our food and property.